 If you’re looking for a lottery betting site for Spanish games, try out Lotería Cervantes.
 They’ve been in business for 32 years licensed by the Spanish Government Institution for Lotteries and Gambling (SELAE).
-They opened to online betting in May of 2003.
+They opened online betting in May of 2003.
 Besides the usual straight lottery ticket lines, they offer multiple play and syndicates.
-Though they don’t charge any fees or commission, remember we’re talking Spain, so there are taxes that apply over a specific limit.
+Though they don’t charge any fees or commissions, remember we’re talking Spain, so there are taxes that apply over a specific limit.

 Games at Lotería Cervantes – Spanish Lotteries

 LoteriaCervantes.com offers 7 – yes – Spanish games.
 This includes the National Lottery, EuroMillions, La Primitiva, El Gordo, Bonoloto, La Quiniela, and Quinigol.
 Players can choose standard ticket lines or multiple ticket lines.
 Subscriptions are available in terms of draws or weeks.
 There are reduced fees for multiple ticket lines.
-Prices for single tickets are face value.
+Prices for single tickets are at face value.
 There is a minimum purchase of 2 lottery lines for some of the lotteries.
 What is very interesting is the statistics on how often certain numbers have been played.
 Take EuroMillions.
 Numbers 17 and 23 have shown up in the most draws – 119 times.